Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Magnetic resonance imaging (MRI) in recent years has become one of the leading methods of non-invasive diagnosis of osteoarthritis.
-Since the 70s, when the principles of magnetic resonance (MP) were first used to study the human body, to this day this method of medical imaging has radically changed and continues to develop rapidly.
+Magnetic resonance imaging (MRI) has become one of the leading methods for non-invasive diagnostics of osteoarthritis in recent years.
+Since the 1970s, when the principles of magnetic resonance (MR) were first used to study the human body, this method of medical imaging has changed dramatically and continues to evolve rapidly.

-Technical equipment, software are improving, imaging techniques are developing, MP-contrast preparations are being developed.
-This allows you to constantly find new areas of application of MRI.
-If initially its use was limited only to studies of the central nervous system, now MRI is successfully used in almost all areas of medicine.
+Technical equipment and software are being improved, image acquisition methods are being developed, and MR contrast agents are being developed.
+This allows new areas of application for MRI to be constantly found.
+If at first its application was limited to studies of the central nervous system, now MRI is successfully used in almost all areas of medicine.

-In 1946, a group of researchers from Stanford and Harvard Universities independently discovered the phenomenon, which was called nuclear magnetic resonance (NMR).
-The essence of it was that the nuclei of some atoms, being in a magnetic field, under the influence of an external electromagnetic field are able to absorb energy, and then emit it in the form of a radio signal.
-For this discovery F. Bloch and E. Parmel in 1952 were awarded the Nobel Prize.
-A new phenomenon soon learned how to use for spectral analysis of biological structures (NMR spectroscopy).
-In 1973, Paul Rautenburg demonstrated for the first time the possibility of obtaining an image using NMR signals.
-Thus, NMR tomography appeared.
+In 1946, groups of researchers from Stanford and Harvard Universities independently discovered a phenomenon called nuclear magnetic resonance (NMR).
+Its essence was that the nuclei of some atoms, being in a magnetic field, under the influence of an external electromagnetic field are capable of absorbing energy and then emitting it in the form of a radio signal.
+For this discovery, F. Bloch and E. Parmel were awarded the Nobel Prize in 1952.
+The new phenomenon was soon used for spectral analysis of biological structures (NMR spectroscopy).
+In 1973, Paul Rautenburg first demonstrated the possibility of obtaining an image using NMR signals.
+This is how NMR tomography appeared.
 The first NMR tomograms of the internal organs of a living person were demonstrated in 1982 at the International Congress of Radiologists in Paris.

-Two explanations should be given.
-Despite the fact that the method is based on the phenomenon of NMR, it is called magnetic resonance (MP), omitting the word "nuclear".
-This is done so that patients do not have an idea about the radioactivity associated with the decay of atomic nuclei.
-And the second circumstance: MP-tomographs are not accidentally "tuned" to protons, i.e. On the nucleus of hydrogen.
-This element in the tissues is very much, and its nuclei have the greatest magnetic moment among all atomic nuclei, which causes a sufficiently high level of the MR signal.
+Two clarifications should be given.
+Despite the fact that the method is based on the NMR phenomenon, it is called magnetic resonance (MR), omitting the word "nuclear".
+This is done so that patients do not have thoughts about radioactivity associated with the decay of atomic nuclei.
+And the second circumstance: MR tomographs are not accidentally "tuned" to protons, i.e., hydrogen nuclei.
+There is a lot of this element in tissues, and its nuclei have the greatest magnetic moment among all atomic nuclei, which determines a fairly high level of MR signal.

-If in 1983 there were only a few devices around the world suitable for clinical research, by the beginning of 1996 there were about 10,000 tomographs in the world.
-Every year, 1000 new instruments are introduced into practice.
-More than 90% of the fleet of MP-tomographs are models with superconducting magnets (0.5-1.5 T).
-It is interesting to note that if in the mid-1980s the manufacturers of MP scanners were guided by the principle "the higher the field, the better", focusing on models with a field of 1.5 T and higher, then by the end of the 1980s it is clear that in most applications they do not have significant advantages over models with medium field strength.
-Therefore, the main manufacturers of MP-tomographs (General Electric, Siemens, Philips, Toshi-ba, Picker, Brucker, etc.) are currently paying great attention to the production of models with an average and even low field, which differ from high-field systems in compactness and economy with satisfactory image quality and significantly lower cost.
-High-floor systems are used primarily in research centers for conducting MR spectroscopy.
+If in 1983 there were only a few devices suitable for clinical research in the world, then by the beginning of 1996 there were about 10,000 tomographs in operation worldwide.
+Every year 1000 new devices are introduced into practice.
+More than 90% of the park of MR-tomographs are models with superconducting magnets (0.5-1.5 T).
+It is interesting to note that if in the mid-80s the companies - manufacturers of MR-tomographs were guided by the principle "the higher the field, the better", focusing on models with a field of 1.5 T and higher, then by the end of the 80s it became clear that in most areas of application they do not have significant advantages over models with an average field strength.
+Therefore, the main manufacturers of MR tomographs (General Electric, Siemens, Philips, Toshiba, Picker, Bruker, etc.) are currently paying much attention to the production of models with medium and even low fields, which differ from high-field systems in their compactness and economy with satisfactory image quality and significantly lower cost.
+High-field systems are used primarily in research centers for MR spectroscopy.

-The main components of the MP-tomograph are: ultra-strong magnet, radio transmitter, receiving radio frequency coil, computer and control panel.
+The main components of an MRI scanner are: a super-strong magnet, a radio transmitter, a receiving radio frequency coil, a computer, and a control panel.
 Most devices have a magnetic field with a magnetic moment parallel to the long axis of the human body.
-The strength of the magnetic field is measured in Tesla (T).
-For clinical MRI use fields with a force of 0.2-1.5 T.
+Magnetic field strength is measured in teslas (T).
+For clinical MRI, fields with a strength of 0.2-1.5 T are used.

-When a patient is placed in a strong magnetic field, all the protons that are magnetic dipoles unfold in the direction of the external field (like a compass needle, which is guided by the Earth's magnetic field).
+When a patient is placed in a strong magnetic field, all protons, which are magnetic dipoles, turn in the direction of the external field (like a compass needle oriented toward the Earth's magnetic field).
 In addition, the magnetic axes of each proton begin to rotate around the direction of the external magnetic field.
-This specific rotational motion is called a process, and its frequency is a resonant frequency.
-When a short electromagnetic radio frequency pulse is transmitted through the patient's body, the magnetic field of the radio waves causes the magnetic moments of all protons to rotate around the magnetic moment of the external field.
-In order for this to happen, it is necessary that the frequency of the radio waves be equal to the resonant frequency of the protons.
+This specific rotational motion is called procession, and its frequency is called resonant frequency.
+When short electromagnetic radiofrequency pulses are passed through the patient's body, the magnetic field of the radio waves causes the magnetic moments of all protons to rotate around the magnetic moment of the external field.
+For this to happen, the frequency of the radio waves must be equal to the resonant frequency of the protons.
 This phenomenon is called magnetic resonance.
-To change the orientation of magnetic protons, the magnetic fields of protons and radio waves must resonate, i.e. Have the same frequency.
+To change the orientation of the magnetic protons, the magnetic fields of the protons and radio waves must resonate, i.e. have the same frequency.

-A total magnetic moment is created in the patient's tissues: the tissues are magnetized and their magnetism is oriented strictly parallel to the external magnetic field.
-Magnetism is proportional to the number of protons per unit volume of tissue.
-The huge number of protons (hydrogen nuclei) contained in most tissues causes the fact that the pure magnetic moment is large enough to induce an electric current in the receiving coil located outside the patient.
-These induced MP signals are used to reconstruct the MR image.
+A net magnetic moment is created in the patient's tissues: the tissues are magnetized and their magnetism is oriented strictly parallel to the external magnetic field.
+The magnetism is proportional to the number of protons per unit volume of tissue.
+The enormous number of protons (hydrogen nuclei) contained in most tissues means that the net magnetic moment is large enough to induce an electric current in a receiving coil located outside the patient.
+These induced MR signals are used to reconstruct the MR image.

-The process of transition of the electrons of the nucleus from the excited state to the equilibrium state is called a spin-lattice relaxation process or longitudinal relaxation.
-It is characterized by a T1-spin-lattice relaxation time-the time necessary to transfer 63% of the nuclei to an equilibrium state after they are excited by a 90 ° pulse.
-T2 is also a spin-spin relaxation time.
+The process of transition of the electrons of the nucleus from the excited state to the equilibrium state is called the spin-lattice relaxation process or longitudinal relaxation.
+It is characterized by T1 - the spin-lattice relaxation time - the time required to transfer 63% of the nuclei to the equilibrium state after their excitation by a 90° pulse.
+T2 - the spin-spin relaxation time is also distinguished.

-In another method of MP-tomography, called spin-echo, a series of radio-frequency pulses are sent to the patient turning the precessing protons 90 °.
-After stopping the pulses, the response MP signals are recorded.
-However, the intensity of the response signal is differently related to the duration of T2: the shorter T2, the weaker the signal and, consequently, the brightness of the screen of the TV monitor is lower.
-Thus, the final picture of MRI in method T2 is opposite to that of T1 (as negative to positive).
+In another method of MRI, called spin-echo, a series of radiofrequency pulses are directed at the patient, rotating the precessing protons by 90°.
+After the pulses stop, the response MRI signals are recorded.
+However, the intensity of the response signal is related differently to the duration of T2: the shorter the T2, the weaker the signal and, consequently, the lower the brightness of the glow on the TV monitor screen.
+Thus, the final MRI picture using the T2 method is the opposite of that using the T1 method (as a negative is the opposite of a positive).

-On MP-tomograms, soft tissues are displayed better than on computer tomograms: muscles, fat layers, cartilage, vessels.
-On some devices, one can obtain a picture of the vessels without introducing a contrast agent (MP-angiography).
-Due to the low water content in the bone tissue, the latter does not create a shielding effect, as in X-ray computed tomography, i.e. Does not interfere with the image, for example, the spinal cord, intervertebral discs, etc. Of course, the hydrogen nuclei are contained not only in water, but in bone tissue they are fixed in very large molecules and dense structures and do not interfere with MRI.
+MRI tomograms display soft tissues better than CT scans: muscles, fat layers, cartilage, and blood vessels.
+Some devices can produce images of blood vessels without injecting a contrast agent (MRI angiography).
+Due to the low water content in bone tissue, the latter does not create a shielding effect, as in X-ray CT scanning, i.e., it does not interfere with the image of, for example, the spinal cord, intervertebral discs, etc. Of course, hydrogen nuclei are not only contained in water, but in bone tissue they are fixed in very large molecules and dense structures and do not interfere with MRI.

 Advantages and disadvantages of MRI

-The main advantages of MRI are non-invasiveness, harmlessness (absence of radiation load), three-dimensional nature of image acquisition, natural contrast from moving blood, absence of artifacts from bone tissue, high soft tissue differentiation, possibility of MP-spectroscopy for in vivo intravital study of tissue metabolism .
-MPT allows you to obtain an image of thin layers of the human body in any section - in the frontal, sagittal, axial and oblique planes.
-It is possible to reconstruct volumetric images of organs, to synchronize the reception of tomograms with electrocardiogram teeth.
+The main advantages of MRI include non-invasiveness, harmlessness (no radiation exposure), three-dimensional nature of image acquisition, natural contrast from moving blood, no artifacts from bone tissue, high differentiation of soft tissues, the ability to perform MP spectroscopy for in vivo tissue metabolism studies.
+MRI allows obtaining images of thin layers of the human body in any section - in the frontal, sagittal, axial and oblique planes.
+It is possible to reconstruct volumetric images of organs, synchronize the acquisition of tomograms with the teeth of the electrocardiogram.

-The main shortcomings usually include a sufficiently long time to obtain images (usually minutes), which leads to the appearance of artifacts from respiratory movements (this especially reduces the effectiveness of lung examination), arrhythmias (in the study of the heart), the inability to reliably detect stones, calcifications, some types of pathology of bone structures, the high cost of equipment and its operation, special requirements for the premises in which the instruments are located (screening from interference), the impossibility of examining I am sick with claustrophobia, artificial pacemakers, large metal implants from non-medical metals.
+The main disadvantages usually include the relatively long time required to obtain images (usually minutes), which leads to the appearance of artifacts from respiratory movements (this especially reduces the effectiveness of lung examination), arrhythmias (in cardiac examination), the inability to reliably detect stones, calcifications, some types of bone pathology, the high cost of equipment and its operation, special requirements for the premises in which the devices are located (shielding from interference), the inability to examine patients with claustrophobia, artificial pacemakers, large metal implants made of non-medical metals.

-At the beginning of MRI use, it was believed that the natural contrast between different tissues eliminates the need for contrast agents.
-Soon it was discovered that the difference in signals between different tissues, i.e. The contrast of the MR image can be significantly improved by contrast media.
-When the first MP contrast medium (containing paramagnetic gadolinium ions) became commercially available, the diagnostic information of MRI increased significantly.
-The essence of the MR-contrast agent is to change the magnetic parameters of the protons of tissues and organs, i.e. Change the relaxation time (TR) of T1 and T2 protons.
-To date, there are several classifications of MP-contrast agents (or rather, contrast agents - CA).
+At the beginning of MRI use, it was believed that the natural contrast between different tissues eliminated the need for contrast agents.
+It was soon discovered that the difference in signals between different tissues, i.e. the contrast of the MR image, could be significantly improved by contrast agents.
+When the first MR contrast agent (containing paramagnetic gadolinium ions) became commercially available, the diagnostic information content of MRI increased significantly.
+The essence of using MR contrast agents is to change the magnetic parameters of tissue and organ protons, i.e. to change the relaxation time (TR) of T1 and T2 protons.
+Today, there are several classifications of MR contrast agents (or rather contrast agents - CA).

-• T1-KA, which shorten T1 and thereby increase the intensity of the MP signal of the tissues.
-They are also called positive SC.
+• T1-CA, which shorten T1 and thereby increase the intensity of the tissue MP signal.
+They are also called positive CA.

-• T2-KA, which shorten T2, reducing the intensity of the MR signal.
-This is a negative SC.
+• T2-CAs that shorten T2, reducing the intensity of the MR signal.
+These are negative CAs.

-Depending on the magnetic properties of the MR-SC are divided into paramagnetic and superparamagnetic:
+Depending on their magnetic properties, MR-CA are divided into paramagnetic and superparamagnetic:

 Paramagnetic properties are possessed by atoms with one or more unpaired electrons.
-These are magnetic ions of gadolinium (Gd), chromium, nickel, iron, and also manganese.
-Gadolinium compounds were most widely used clinically.
-The contrasting effect of gadolinium is due to the shortening of the relaxation time T1 and T2.
-In low doses, the influence on T1, which increases the intensity of the signal, predominates.
-In high doses, the effect on T2 predominates with a decrease in signal intensity.
-Paramagnetics are now most widely used in clinical diagnostic practice.
+These are magnetic ions of gadolinium (Gd), chromium, nickel, iron, and manganese.
+Gadolinium compounds have received the widest clinical application.
+The contrast effect of gadolinium is due to the shortening of the relaxation time T1 and T2.
+In low doses, the effect on T1 predominates, increasing the signal intensity.
+In high doses, the effect on T2 predominates, reducing the signal intensity.
+Paramagnets are now most widely used in clinical diagnostic practice.

-The following classification is based on the pharmacokinetics of the CA (Sergeev, V.V., Isoavt., 1995):
+The following classification is based on the pharmacokinetics of CA (Sergeev P.V. et al., 1995):

 • gastrointestinal;